Crews battle large fire at Palm Beach Skate Zone

 According to authorities, 20 to 30 boats and RVs were in the storage units and were "heavily involved in the fire."

-Investigators say no one was inside the storage unit at the time of the fire.
+Investigators said no one was inside the storage unit at the time of the fire.

-A Palm Beach Skate Zone representative says it had some smoke and water damage, but the majority of the damage is in the storage units.
+Yenny Godoy works right next door to the ice rink and storage unit at the Dunkin'.
+She said she was concerned the moment she left her house this morning.

+"I saw lots of smoke, lots of fog," Godoy said in Spanish.
+"I had to turn on the high-beam lights on my car so I could see."

 Scripps Only Content 2022